scriptjacker/CVE/Kashipara/Computer-Base-Test/README.md

 <h2>Vulnerability Summary</h2>
 A critical Stored Cross-Site Scripting (XSS) vulnerability was discovered in the <code>/users/adminpanel/admin/home.php?page=feedbacks</code> file of Kashipara's Computer Base Test (v1.0).
-Attackers can inject malicious scripts via the smyFeedbacks POST parameter, which are then persistently stored and executed when the search functionality is used.
+Attackers can inject malicious scripts via the smyFeedbacks POST parameter in <code>/users/home.php</code>, which are then persistently stored and executed when the search functionality is used.

 ---